YingLiu4203/LearningKivy/Ch05 Events and Properties/Events and Properties.md

 ## The `Property` Class
 A special kind of "event" sources is a widget property.
-A widget usually has many properties such as its position, size, text or any value that it manages.
+A widget usually has many properties such as its position, size, or text.
 In many cases we want to be notified when those values change.
 For example, when a widget changes it position to a special zone, we want to change its color.
 Because this is a very common requirement in a GUI application, Kivy defines a